TheEpicBlock/PolyMc/docs/status.md

 ## GUIs <img align="right" style="height:20px" width="400" height="20" src="https://raw.githubusercontent.com/wiki/TheEpicBlock/PolyMc/Images/Orange.png">
 GUIs do work currently but out of the box do not function as well as other parts of PolyMc.
-Currently it can only copy over the inventory slots of screens. other functionality can be implemented manually through PolyMc's api but is not done automatically.
+Currently it can only copy over the inventory slots of screens.
+Other functionality can be implemented manually through PolyMc's api but is not done automatically.

 ## Entities <img align="right" style="height:20px" width="400" height="20" src="https://raw.githubusercontent.com/wiki/TheEpicBlock/PolyMc/Images/Red.png">
 There is no support for entities in PolyMc yet.
 Any modded entity will display as a pig.